mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 4. Deleting a Result Transformation Step

-To delete a result transformation step, the user can click on the `Delete` button located in each step item.
-Deleting a step means that the system will undo any transformations applied through that step, and the result table will reflect the updated output.
+To delete a result transformation step, the user can click on the `Delete` button present in each step item.
+Deleting a step means that the system will undo all transformations made through that step, and the result table will reflect the updated output.

-In cases where subsequent steps depend on columns resulting from a deleted step, the system will display error warnings for each failed step.
-The table output will only reflect the output generated by those steps without errors.
+In circumstances where subsequent steps rely on columns resulting from a deleted step, the system will display error warnings for every failed step.
+The table output will only reflect the output generated by those stages without errors.

 ---
 Wireframes